 The Swifts initially leased 21 Fairfield from George King’s estate.
 On March 2, 1898, it was purchased from the estate by David M. Anthony of Fall River, a business associate of Edwin Swift, and on March 17, 1898, Edwin Swift purchased the house from him.

 By the 1898-1899 winter season, the Swifts had moved to the Hotel Touraine (southeast corner of Boylston and Tremont).

 In 1899, the Swifts had drawings made by McKim, Mead, and White for a new Boston home at the northeast corner of Beacon and Hereford (which was a vacant lot at the time).
-Drawings of the house are included in Back Bay Boston: The City as a Work of Art (p.
-120) published in 1969 by the Museum of Fine Arts.
+Drawings for the house are included in the McKim, Mead and White Architectural Records Collection (reference PR 042) at the New York Historical Society.
 The house was not built and, in about March of 1899, the Swifts purchased land in Prides Crossing where they subsequently built a home, Swiftmoore, designed by Arthur Little.

 On May 13, 1898, 21 Fairfield was purchased from Edwin Swift by Mary (DeFord) Bigelow, the wife of copper mine investor Albert Smith Bigelow.
 They previously had lived at The Tuileries at 270 Commonwealth.

 The Bigelows continued to live at 21 Fairfield during the 1902-1903 winter season, but moved thereafter to 351 Beacon.